LEARNAcademy/syllabus/react/03react_create_react_app.md

 export default App;
 ```

-Edit this file to make it our own, and save it.
+Edit your own ```/src/App.js``` to make it your own, and save it.
 The browser will reload
-showing our changes.
+showing the changes.
 We'll remove all of the boilerplate that we got for
 free when we ran 'create-react-app'

 ```javascript